gwannon/ideasRoleras/LaCola/TheQueue.md

 4. No smoking, eating, or drinking in the queue.
 5. The security cordon marks the line.

-The important thing is that each rule can be broken with a skill. «No leaving the queue» with Ninjitude, «No eating in the queue» with Corpitude, etc. The idea is that the rules can be broken in at least one logical way.
+Important hint: each rule can be broken with a skill. «No leaving the queue» with Ninjitude, «No eating in the queue» with Corpitude, etc. The idea is that the rules can be broken in at least one logical way.

 ### The Order in the Line

 The objective of the game is to steal the spot from those in front and defend against attempts to cut in from those behind.
-So your PFCs should be able to tell who is in front and behind in order to defend against one and attack the other.
+So your CPFs should be able to tell who is in front and behind in order to defend against one and attack the other.

 If there is a signature limit, they can count how many people are in front of them in the line and how many groups they have to eliminate or cut in front of them to get their signature.
 They can use Wikitude to gather information about those groups.